 Where does it come from?
 At least half of the sugar that children consume come from soft drinks, fruit drinks, and sports drinks.
 The rest sneaks into our kid’s diets in the form of ketchup, teriyaki sauce, chocolate milk, and the obvious sweets like cookies, cakes, ice cream, and even breakfast cereal.
 Surprisingly, some “healthy foods” such as yogurt and instant flavored oatmeal can pack in 20-30 grams (5-7 teaspoons) of unnecessary added sugar!

 1. Sugar decreases the immune system.

-Obesity and type 2 diabetes are very obvious results of eating too much sugar but the effects of sugar can be a lot more insidious.
-Eating sugar will depress your child’s immune system for several hours after consumption and make them much more likely to get sick.
+Obesity and type 2 diabetes are obvious results of eating too much sugar, but the effects of sugar can be a lot more insidious.
+Eating sugar will depress your child’s immune system several hours after consumption and make them much more likely to get sick.
 Finally, this is not what you want in cold and flu season!